Moving to Perth

 As the capital of Western Australia, Perth is said to have more sunny days per year than any other Australian city.
 Although being Australia’s fourth most populated city, Perth is tucked away from the rest of the country.
 Situated on the Swan River, with the Indian Ocean to the west and Darling Ranges to the east, Perth offers a relaxed outdoors atmosphere and a popular beach culture.

-Crown Relocations has over 50 years experience as a market leader in both New Zealand and Australia and offers a unique ‘one company’ service.
+Crown Relocations has over 50 years experience as a market leader in both New Zealand and Australia.
 If you’re thinking about relocating to Western Australia’s capital city, be sure to read our latest blogs:

 If you’re looking to move to Perth to live and/or work then it’s required to secure an Australian visa of some sort.
 There are a number of different types of visa available to expatriates – to find out more about what you may be eligible for, visit the Department of Immigration and Border Control website.

 It is now mandatory to complete a skills assessment form when applying for a visa of any kind.
 The skills assessment form requires personal information, based around work experience and qualifications, these forms can be found on the Department of Immigration and Citizenship website (DIAC).

 However, if you are a New Zealand citizen then there is no need to apply for a visa on arrival to Australia – you will automatically be granted a Special Category Visa (SCV).
 An SCV allows you to live and work in Australia indefinitely.

 However, the SCV is still a temporary visa and does not grant the holder the same rights as an Australian citizen or permanent resident.
 New Zealand citizens are no longer automatically entitled to permanent residency, and to apply for this you must go through the DIAC.